SUBMISSION GUIDELINES FOR ARTISTS AND CURATORS

 Byrdcliffe’s Exhibition Committee as of November 2017 is:

-Byron Bell, Tina Bromberg, Oscar Buitrago, Erika DeVries, Paula Lalala, Katharine McKenna, Douglas Milford, Portia Munson, Melinda Stickney-Gibson, Katharine Umsted, Linda Weintraub, and Sylvia Leonard Wolf (chair).
+Byron Bell, Tina Bromberg, Oscar Buitrago, Erika DeVries, Jennifer Hicks, Paula Lalala, Katharine McKenna, Douglas Milford, Portia Munson, Melinda Stickney-Gibson, Katharine Umsted, Linda Weintraub, and Sylvia Leonard Wolf (chair).
 Matthew T. Leaycraft (member Emeritus).

 Proposals in a broad range of media are encouraged and should present work that engages questions of theoretical and critical relevance to contemporary artistic practice.
 Byrdcliffe presents one exhibition of historical art per year.